-- 1. Owner's tool kit (for ABS models) - 2.
-Owner's tool kit
+1. Owner's tool kit

 The owner's tool kit is located under the rider seat.
-(See page 3-18.)
+(See page 3-19.)

 The service information included in this manual and the tools provided in the owner's tool kit are intended to assist you in the performance of preventive maintenance and minor repairs.
 However, additional tools such as a torque wrench may be necessary to perform certain maintenance work correctly.